-Criteria Agree Somewhat Agree Somewhat Disagree Disagree # # # Board members have a shared understanding of the mission and purpose of the Rochester Land Bank Corp.
-5 2 The policies, practices and decisions of the Board are always consistent with this mission.
-6 1 Board members comprehend their role and fiduciary responsibilities and hold themselves and each other to these principles.
-5 2 The Board has adopted policies, by-laws, and practices for the effective governance, management and operations of the Land Bank and reviews these annually.
-6 1 The Board sets clear and measurable performance goals for the Land Bank that contribute to accomplishing its mission.
-6 1 The decisions made by Board members are arrived at through independent judgment and deliberation, free of political influence or self-interest.
-6 1 Individual Board members communicate effectively with Executive Director so as to be well informed on the status of all important issues.
-7 Board members are knowledgeable about the Land Bank's programs, financial statements, reporting requirements, and other transactions.
-5 2 The Board meets to review and approve all documents and reports prior to public release and is confident that the information being presented is accurate and complete.
-7 The Board knows the statutory obligations of the Land Bank and if it is in compliance with state law.
-6 1 Board and committee meetings facilitate open, deliberate and thorough discussion, and the active participation of members.
-7 Board members have sufficient opportunity to research, discuss, question and prepare before decisions are made and votes taken.
-7 Individual Board members feel empowered to delay votes, defer agenda items, or table actions if they feel additional information or discussion is required.
-6 1 The Board exercises appropriate oversight of the Executive Director and other staff, including setting performance expectations and reviewing performance annually.
-The Board has identified the areas of most risk to the Land Bank and works 3 3 1 with Executive Director to implement risk mitigation strategies before problems occur.
-4 2 1 Board members demonstrate leadership and vision and work respectfully with each other.
-Name of Authority: Rochester Land Bank Corporation Date Complet 7
+Criteria Agree Somewhat Somewhat Disagree Agree # Disagree # Decade second second successful to a fifth a second successful to the second seco # # # # Board members have a shared understanding of the mission and purpose 2 of the Rochester Land Bank Corp.
+4 2 The policies, practices and decisions of the Board are always consistent with this mission.
+4 2 Board members comprehend their role and fiduciary responsibilities and hold themselves and each other to these principles.
+4 2 The Board has adopted policies, by-laws, and practices for the effective governance, management and operations of the Land Bank and reviews these annually.
+6 The Board sets clear and measurable performance goals for the Land Bank that contribute to accomplishing its mission.
+3 3 The decisions made by Board members are arrived at through independent judgment and deliberation, free of political influence or self- interest.
+6 Individual Board members communicate effectively with Executive Director so as to be well informed on the status of all important issues.
+5 1 Board members are knowledgeable about the Land Bank's programs, - financial statements, reporting requirements, and other transactions.
+4 2 The Board meets to review and approve all documents and reports prior 2 to public release and is confident that the information being presented is accurate and complete.
+6 • 0 The Board knows the statutory obligations of the Land Bank and if it is in compliance with state law.
+5 1 Board and committee meetings facilitate open, deliberate and thorough discussion, and the active participation of members.
+6 Board members have sufficient opportunity to research, discuss, question and prepare before decisions are made and votes taken.
+6 Individual Board members feel empowered to delay votes, defer agenda items, or table actions if they feel additional information or discussion is required.
+6 The Board exercises appropriate oversight of the Executive Director and other staff, including setting performance expectations and reviewing performance annually.
+4 2 The Board has identified the areas of most risk to the Land Bank and works with Executive Director to implement risk mitigation strategies before problems occur.
+1 4 1 Board members demonstrate leadership and vision and work respectfully - - with each other.
+6 Name of Authority: Rochester Land Bank Corporation Date Complet ombor 17 20 20 1